aws/copilot-cli/site/content/docs/commands/svc-package.en.md

   -n, --name string         Name of the service.
       --output-dir string   Optional.
 Writes the stack template and template configuration to a directory.
       --tag string          Optional.
 The service's image tag.
       --upload-resources    Optional.
-Whether to upload dependency resources (e.g., an image that needs to be built and pushed), so that the output of `copilot svc package` can be directly used for deployment.
+Whether to upload dependency resources (e.g., an image that needs to be built and pushed), so that the output can be directly used for deployment.
 ```

 ## Example